threader/PC-Tuning/docs/post-install.md

 - Configure Disk Cleanup.

-    - Open CMD & enter the command below, tick all of the boxes
+    - Open CMD & enter the command below, tick all of the boxes, press **OK**

         ```bat
         cleanmgr /sageset:50